What is capital gains tax and how does it work? - NAB

-What is a capital gain or loss?
+What is a capital gain or capital loss?

 A capital gain is the profit you make when you sell an asset for more than you paid for it.
 On the other hand, a capital loss occurs when you sell an asset for less than what you paid for it.

-Working out your capital gain or loss
+How to work out a gain or loss

 Example